 Where we obtain your data other than directly from you, you will have the same or equivalent rights to those set out above.

 You have the right to complain with respect to any processing of your data and any breach of the above rights to the relevant supervisory authority, who in the case of the United Kingdom is the Information Commissioner’s Office by means of the helpline 0303 123 1113 or online form.

 Does ebi have a documented Data Retention Policy?

 ebi will comply with Data Protection Law with respect to the data and, in particular, but without limitation, will review the data on a regular and frequent basis to ensure compliance with Data Protection Law, including, but not limited to, putting into effect any deletion or correction of erroneous data requested by you.
 In the course of any review we will:

 - Delete any data which is trivial or transitory in nature, or which in our opinion is no longer required to be retained for the purposes set out above.

 - Update the data to ensure that any errors or inaccuracies in the data are corrected.

 - Securely delete data once the legal basis for processing that data has come to an end.

 We may retain and process your data for the following periods, and if more than one period applies to the same data, to the last such period to expire:

-- We will process data related to our investment templates which we are managing for you and your clients during the full period of the term in which we are carrying out management of those portfolios and will continue to hold such data for a period of no more than six years following us ceasing to provide services to you.
+- We will process data related to our investment templates which we are managing during the full period of the term in which we are carrying out management of those portfolios and will continue to hold such data for a period of no more than six years following us ceasing to provide services to you.